kogrms/kogrms/README.md

 🌱 Learning JavaScript and React at Yandex.Praktikum

-♻️ Worked as environmental engineer for 6 years
+♻️ Worked as an environmental engineer for 6 years

 💻 Tech stack: